infinitered/ignite/docs/Components.md

 [Full Text Component Documentation](./Components-Wallpaper.md)

 ## Custom Components
+MAVERICKTODO: update the below documentation with new patterns

 Ignite includes a generator for creating custom components.
 If the built in components don't fit your needs, you can create your own.